Please note: this functionality is being built for Android and is already implemented on iOS

-Why does my meal get a bad rating when I've only tracked A and B foods?
+Why does my meal get a bad rating when I've only tracked happy smiley foods?

 In general: One reason can be that the food you’re tracking lacks information about micronutrients (fibers, unsaturated fat, sugar etc.) The rating is automatically lower in this case since the Life Rating™ index uses these values.